yukinying/chrome-headless-browser-docker/README.md

 Dockerfile is located in https://github.com/yukinying/chrome-headless-browser-docker/blob/master/Dockerfile.

 Currently, this image is built in a machine that pushes the image in regular interval and push to dockerhub.

+## Chrome Headless Browser with Chrome Driver

+Credits to SeleniumHQ https://github.com/SeleniumHQ/docker-selenium.
+The Dockerfile and configuration are taken from their repository, with modification to use google-chrome-unstable and removing unnecessary dependencies.

 ---